waleedyousaf07/basic-programming/README.md

 ### Binding

+### Asynchronous

+### Synchronous

+### Async await

 ### Closure

 When an inner function has access to outer function's variables along with its own and global variables.

 They are functions with preserved data.

-In JS, the inner functions will have access to its outer vars but anything outside wont have access to the vars defined inside because JS uses `lexical scoping`.
+In JS, the inner functions will have access to its outer vars but anything outside wont have access to the vars defined inside because JS uses `lexical scoping` i.e. a closure is a function that captures variables from its lexical scope.

     var passed = 3;